MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-mobile-intune.md

 For Android and iOS:

-1. Download the Company Portal app and signin with an organization account.
+1. Download the Company Portal app and sign in with an organization account.

 2. Install Field Service Mobile from the Company Portal app.